-Grapes may seem like a small, harmless snack — but for dogs, they are one of the most dangerous foods found in everyday homes.
-Many owners are surprised to learn that even a small amount can lead to serious health problems.
+Grapes might look like a small, harmless snack, but they are one of the most dangerous foods for dogs that people eat every day.
+Many owners are shocked to find out that even a little bit can cause big health problems.

 Grapes and raisins are considered toxic to dogs, and there is no known safe amount.
 Even a few grapes can cause severe reactions in some dogs.